japila-books/spark-sql-internals/docs/spark-sql-SubExprUtils.md

 assert(!negative)
 ----

-NOTE: `hasNullAwarePredicateWithinNot` is used exclusively when `CheckAnalysis` analysis validation is requested to link:spark-sql-Analyzer-CheckAnalysis.adoc#checkAnalysis[validate analysis of a logical plan] (with `Filter` logical operators).
+NOTE: `hasNullAwarePredicateWithinNot` is used exclusively when `CheckAnalysis` analysis validation is requested to spark-sql-Analyzer-CheckAnalysis.md#checkAnalysis[validate analysis of a logical plan] (with `Filter` logical operators).